-The Transcoder feature in Wowza™ media server software supports accelerated video encoding and decoding using NVIDIA graphics cards, enabling transcoding of live streams at greater scale and speed.
-Wowza Transcoder also supports offloading transcoder video scaling to NVIDIA CUDA-based GPUs.
+The Transcoder in Wowza Streaming Engine™ media server software supports accelerated video encoding and decoding using NVIDIA graphics cards, enabling transcoding of live streams at greater scale and speed.
+Transcoder also supports offloading transcoder video scaling to NVIDIA CUDA-based GPUs.
 This article describes the requirements for transcoding with supported NVIDIA graphics cards.

-NVIDIA NVENC accelerated encodingWowza Streaming Engine™ software and Wowza Media Server™ software (version 3.6) leverage the NVIDIA Encoder (NVENC) API to access the high-performance H.264 hardware video encoder introduced in graphics cards with the Kepler and Maxwell GPU architecture.
+Wowza Streaming Engine leverages the NVIDIA Encoder (NVENC) API version 9 to access the high-performance hardware video encoder introduced in graphics cards with the Maxwell and Kepler (deprecated) GPU architecture.
 NVENC-based H.264 video encoding is faster and consumes less power than legacy CUDA-based or CPU-based encoding.
 Wowza Streaming Engine 4.8.0 and later supports HEVC/H.265 NVENC-based video encoding.
 Support for NVIDIA NVENC accelerated encoding is included in Wowza Streaming Engine for 64-bit Windows and Linux.

 - Older graphics drivers for your NVIDIA hardware may limit NVENC-based video encoding to approximately 30 simultaneous encoding sessions.
 Update your graphics driver to the latest version to avoid this limitation.

 Wowza Streaming Engine 4.6.0 and later supports using CUDA-based GPU resources to scale video, leveraging NVIDIA CUDA API version 7.5.18.
 This reduces the overall CPU usage of a given set of Transcoder sessions.
 The software is compatible with NVIDIA CUDA cards of Tesla technology or greater.
 For more information about CUDA-enabled hardware, see NVIDIA CUDA GPUs.

 For instructions on how to set up NVIDIA CUDA GPU video scaling, see Template details - Scale.

-- Important: NVIDIA CUDA "encoding" acceleration isn't supported in the latest NVIDIA graphics drivers (340 and later).
-CUDA-based accelerated encoding is NOT supported in Wowza Streaming Engine 4.1.2 and later.
+- Important: NVIDIA CUDA encoding acceleration isn't supported in the latest NVIDIA graphics drivers (340 and later).
+CUDA-based accelerated encoding is not supported in Wowza Streaming Engine 4.1.2 and later.

-- On more recent Windows operating systems, NVIDIA CUDA hardware acceleration may not be available when running the Wowza media server as a system service due to a security measure called Session 0 Isolation.
-For information about how to workaround this issue, see How to enable hardware accelerated transcoding when running as a Windows service.
+- On new Windows operating systems, NVIDIA CUDA hardware acceleration may not be available when running Wowza Streaming Engine as a system service due to a security measure called Session 0 Isolation.
+For information about a workaround for this issue, see Enable hardware-accelerated transcoding in Wowza Streaming Engine when running as a Windows service.